 You can download this episode from Apple Podcasts, Google Podcasts, Stitcher, TuneIn Radio, and Spotify – or listen to it below!
 Then use this page to check out any links, notes, or photos we referenced.
 Note: If you’re reading in a feed reader, you may have to click through to the post to see the player.

-- Below are some photos of us trying to picture things in Ikea (yes, we brought our tile samples with us – and even our paint swatches).
+- Below are some photos of us trying to picture things in Ikea for our two different duplex kitchens (yes, we brought our tile samples with us – and even our paint swatches).
 On the left you can see the combo that mimics the look from our inspiration photo above using this tile and Ikea’s new Askersund cabinets.
 On the right is the other combo we’re trying with colorful cabinets (Ikea’s Kallarp in a glossy “gray-turquoise”) and a similar patterned tile in a different colorway.

 - It’s a little hard to get a sense of tile pattern in those shots above (plus, Ikea’s lighting is blergggg), so these images should give you a better sense of the combos.
 Here’s the first with the wood cabinets (we won’t use metal pulls like the ones below though) and our blue tile.